hiilsof/vietnam-map/README.md

 # vietnam-map
-Visualizing Vietnam on a map with a web app.
+Visualizing Vietnam on a map with a web app

+Plan:
+- basic HTML and CSS